 - How to structure a report

 - The components of a good writing style

 - 5 As of effective editing

 - How to write an Executive Summary

-Robert Bullard is an experienced and popular trainer in writing skills.
+Robert Bullard is an experienced and popular trainer in writing skills, and is author of Business Writing Tips.
 He has 15 years’ training experience, and has worked extensively for the voluntary sector, including the Directory of Social Change, Reading Voluntary Action, and Gloucestershire Association for Community and Voluntary Action.

 Benefits to you

 You will leave the session with some practical tools to help your writing jobs easier, and be able to write with greater confidence and impact.